Anant-mishra1729/Hash-hunt/README.md

 --tree or -t : Path to generated VPtree

 --hashes or -a : Path of generated hash file

+--algo or -a : Algorithm to use phash, dhash or ahash
 ```

 ## Results